 By modern standards, it's unsurprisingly slow as heck, though instant retries after death is an exceptionally generous touch that some games now still don't offer.
 Each world has a fair amount of impressive detail, like the Japanese colony with welcomes in different languages, and it all looks pleasant enough, aside from a few technical limitations like having to pause to do environmental animations.
 That's Pegasus Prime of course.
 The original Journeyman Project looked nowhere near as nice, didn't have anything like as much FMV, and was a much flatter experience.
 Pegasus Prime's job was largely to make it the game people remembered it being rather than the game it was, as well as tie the characters from the sequels back into it and give it the level of acting polish that only mid-90s FMV games could aspire to.

-In short, it was a hell of a jump up, taking what people liked about the previous games, adding one of the most demanded features, and giving the series the technology it needed to really shine... by 90s adventure standards at least, with all the endearingly hammy FMV and goofiness that goes with that.
+In short, it was a hell of a jump up, taking what people liked about the previous games, adding one of the most demanded features, and giving the series the technology it needed to really shine... by '90s adventure standards at least, with all the endearingly hammy FMV and goofiness that goes with it.

 Or at least, that's what ultimately happened.
 Presto was working on a fourth Journeyman Project game, but it got canned.
-Instead, it ended up creating Myst III: Killing Good Things One Game At A Time, a truly dreadful Star Trek game called Hidden Evil that was a semi-sequel to the movie Insurrection and at least self-aware to try and keep that firmly on the down-low.
+Instead, it ended up creating Myst 3: Killing Good Things One Game at a Time, and a truly dreadful Star Trek game called Hidden Evil that was a semi-sequel to the movie Insurrection and at least self-aware to try and keep that firmly on the down-low.
 Its final humiliation on PC though came in the form of one of the dumbest cash-ins anyone is ever likely to see, the horror that was Stephen King's F13.
 A tragic end to a company that never made it big, but at least did make a lot of friends along the way.

 Oh, and you'll be pleased to know that no, the TSA never did become competent.
-At the start of Legacy of Time they've been shuttered due to the Symbiotry Of Not The Borg Resistance Is Perfectly Acceptable And Will Probably Work deciding that humanity probably shouldn't be dicking around with time travel, forcing Gage to take a prototype suit with him.
+At the start of Legacy of Time they've been shuttered due to the Symbiotry of Not the Borg Resistance is Perfectly Acceptable and Will Probably Work deciding that humanity shouldn't be dicking around with time travel, forcing Gage to take a prototype suit with him.
 Such is the agency's incompetence that with a temporal rip about to—once again—rewrite the entire world and potentially destroy everything humanity is or has ever been, he's actually warned that doing his job may damage his promotion prospects.

 Where did the TSA get this bunch?
-Were there no trained chimps left at the local zoo?
+Were there no chimps left at the zoo?